Aliases for THEM4 Gene

 GeneCards Summary for THEM4 Gene

 THEM4 (Thioesterase Superfamily Member 4) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
+Diseases associated with THEM4 include anus disease and myiasis.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include palmitoyl-CoA hydrolase activity.
 An important paralog of this gene is THEM5.

 UniProtKB/Swiss-Prot for THEM4 Gene